Massachusetts to offer rapid mobile testing units to schools

 VIRUS BY THE NUMBERS

-Massachusetts reported 12 newly confirmed coronavirus deaths and more than 260 newly confirmed cases on Thursday, pushing the state’s confirmed COVID-19 death toll to nearly 8,660 and its confirmed caseload to more than 115,300.
+Massachusetts reported 13 newly confirmed coronavirus deaths and more than 430 newly confirmed cases on Friday, pushing the state’s confirmed COVID-19 death toll to 8,670 and its confirmed caseload to more than 115,700.

 The state on Wednesday also reported a total of 9,370 probable cases and more than 230 probable COVID-19 deaths since the start of the pandemic — in addition to the confirmed cases.